Dreycey/Phage-EnrichSeq/downloadPhageGenomes_module/README.md

 Eventually aim on using this in a bash script.

 ## Tools Used
-Download the tool below and go throught the proper download instructions.
+Download the tool below and go through the proper download instructions.

 ```
 git clone https://github.com/kblin/ncbi-genome-download